‘Incoming,’ someone screamed and everyone ran for cover beneath the bird places.

 ‘Fred?
 Frank?’
 I called as the dust settled.

 ‘Fred?
 Fred?’
 I heard him call.
-He was frantic, but I knew Fred had given his life to save young Frank.
+He was frantic, but I knew Fred gave his life to save young Frank.

 I put the search on hold for a few moments and made my way to him.